Yoga is a union.

 Yoga is to be fully present.

 Yoga is well known for its infinite benefits.
-Whether they’re physical; improving strength, flexibility, building a sweat, recovering from injuries or more on a meditative level promoting calmness, stillness and relaxation.
-Through the use of Asana we become more aware of our bodies and by incorporating breathing we create a moving meditation that bring awareness of our spiritual self.
+Whether they’re physical; improving strength and flexibility, breaking a sweat, recovering from injuries, or more on a meditative level; promoting calmness, stillness and relaxation.
+Through the use of Asana we become more aware of our bodies and by incorporating breathing we create a moving meditation that brings awareness of our spiritual self.

-Our 8 walls Mongolian yurt, with its simple and elegant circular space, will support the practice, creating the right environment to find a perfect balance of focus, tranquillity and relaxation.
+Our 8 wall Mongolian yurt, with its simple and elegant circular space, supports the practice, creating the right environment to find a perfect balance of focus, tranquillity and relaxation.

 * Weekly yoga schedule *